datails/ruigi/README.md

 ## Why not use Airflow or other pipeline tool?

 There are only two types of people in the world: those who create pipelines with ruigi and those that don't.
-We know who have fun programming pipelines and those who don't.
+We know who have fun programming pipelines.

 Just kidding, we don't believe in bulletproofs tools, there are always pros and cons, but at least give it a try yourself using ruigi in one of your projects.
 There are some